numbas/editor/docs/exam/reference.rst

 ======

 Some of the properties described above are marked as *events*.
-These all have the same structure: an :guilabel:`action` setting which determines how to react to the event, and a :guilabel:`message` to display to the student when appropriate.
+These all have the same structure: an :guilabel:`Action` setting which determines how to react to the event, and a :guilabel:`Message` to display to the student when appropriate.

 Settings
 ========